 The drawback of doing this is that sometimes bacteria on the outside of the meat can be pushed deep within to the inner core.

 With Costco’s bulgogi it may not be a big issue because we aren’t really shooting for a medium rare type of cook where the meat in the center is still red.

 The problem arises when Costco blade or mechanically tenderizes their ribeye or New York steaks which we typically will not want to be cooked fully all the way through.

 Beef Bulgogi Cooking Pro Tips

 Pro Tip: Some Costco members have complained that the Korean beef bulgogi is too sweet.
-Don’t pour the whole package of beef, marinade, and onions into your pan.
+Don’t pour the whole package of beef, marinade, and onions into your pan or cast iron skillet.

 Use tongs to grab the beef and onions and place them in the hot pan.
 Pour in marinade sauce separately to control the saltiness and sweetness of the dish.
 This also will allow the beef to char.

 Pro Tip: Do not pour excess uncooked marinade/sauce onto the cooked beef.
 The sauce will have to be cooked as well before consumption.

 Pro Tip: Add mushrooms and additional onions for a flavor boost.

 Pro Tip: Add some red chili flakes or chili oil to spice up the dish!